 In addition, the competition in search engine results can be pretty high for a plumber, and so quite a bit of effort will be needed to get their website in front of potential customers.
 By using phrases within the website’s content such as

 plumber in Bedford or

 boiler installation in Derby would be taking steps in right direction.
-But that’s just the start, because besides the actual website itself, additional effort to register their business, services and website with Google my Business would be worthwhile too.
+But that’s just the start, because besides the actual website itself, additional effort to register their business, services and website with Google by setting up a Google Business Profile would be worthwhile too.

 Listen, Understand, Build and Deliver

 I have a client, Ian, who gets in his van each morning and goes to repair cars.

 His line of work includes bodywork repairs, bumper scuffs, alloy wheel refurbishments, and car upholstery repairs.
 He doesn’t change clutches, fuel pumps, brakes or fix suspension problems.

 Many of his clients are in and around the Spalding area of south Lincolnshire.
 Ian would also like to reach out to potential clients in neighbouring towns such as Moulton, Holbeach, Deeping, Crowland, Whaplode, Bourne and Boston.

 Spalding area of south Lincolnshire but it doesn’t help his marketing efforts to rely on one page do it all.
 A bit more effort is needed.